Top 30 SaaS Stocks to Buy and Hold

 The lines of what constitutes a SaaS company are certainly blurred.
 Many of the stocks we talk about when referencing SaaS are not “purely” SaaS stocks.
 In fact, practically all businesses in operation today utilize SaaS at some level.
 Some analysts define SaaS stocks or SaaS companies as those with a majority of their revenue attributed to reoccurring cloud-based software payments.
 While the majority of the stocks we analyze fall under that criteria, there are some notable exceptions.

-For example, Amazon’s revenue reached $108.5 Billion in the first quarter of 2021.
-And while their AWS (Amazon Web Services) products only account for 12.4% of total revenue, that’s still $13.5 Billion.
+Since joining the “$1 trillion market cap club” in 2020, Amazon reported more than $100 billion in net sales for each quarter of 2021.
+And while their AWS (Amazon Web Services) products only account for 17.78% of total revenue, that number is still massive.
 Therefore, Amazon is a major player in the overall SaaS market.
 Microsoft and Google are also companies with relatively similar percentages of revenue in the SaaS market.
 Meanwhile, their cloud businesses are still growing.
 Also, because of how large those three companies are, they account for more than 58% of the cloud services market as a whole.

 As demand grows, increasingly more IaaS (infrastructure as a service) and PaaS (platform as a service) companies are scaling their SaaS products.
 The SaaS market subscription-based pricing model continues to spur legacy companies to migrate their software solutions to a SaaS consumption model.
 In fact, many estimate the SaaS market revenue will greatly surpass IaaS and PaaS by 2022.